 Honors course contracts take a variety of forms, appropriate to individual course content and the discipline in which the course is taught.
-While we believe that faculty are in the best position to determine that the amount and level of work in a particular contract constitutes Honors quality, we are available to answer questions and help faculty through this process.
+While we believe that faculty are in the best position to determine the amount and level of work needed to meet the needs of an Honors contract, we are available to answer questions and help faculty through this process.

 Sample Honors Contract Projects

-- Prepare a series of in-class presentation on topics that expand upon the course’s primary content.
+- Prepare a presentation for the class on a topic that expands upon the course’s primary content.
 Discuss the topic and presentation with the instructor.

 - Design computer aids to classroom instruction, a website, an app, or similar related to the course content.
 Work closely with the professor during the development of the project.

-- Attend departmental colloquia or presentations by faculty or advanced graduate students and write an evaluative summary of the presentations, drawing connections to course materials.
+- Arrange to attend a departmental colloquia or presentations by faculty or advanced graduate students and write an evaluative summary of the presentations, drawing connections to course materials.
 Disuss your essay with the course instructor.